Kadi v Council and Commission

 Kadi and Al Barakaat International Foundation v Council and Commission (2008) C-402/05 is a case concerning the hierarchy between international law and the general principles of EU law.
 It is also known as Kadi I to distinguish from a later related case, Kadi II (2013).

 Facts

+UN Security Council Resolution 1267 (1999) froze the funds of those suspected of associating with Osama bin Laden.
+In keeping with the Common Foreign and Security Policy and upholding the member-states individual commitments to follow UNSC resolutions, the European Union gave effect to this resolution through multiple regulations.

 Mr Kadi, a Saudi resident with assets in Sweden, and Al Barakaat, a charity for Somali refugees, claimed that the freezing of their assets was unlawful.
 The seizures occurred without any court hearing, right of redress or allegation of wrongdoing.
-The UN Security Council had adopted resolutions under Chapter VII to freeze assets of people and groups associated with the Taliban and Osama bin Laden.
-The EU adopted regulations to give effect to which Sweden gave effect.
+Kadi argued within the Court of First Instance that the EC lacked competence to sanction individuals and had breached his fundamental rights to a fair hearing, respect for property, and effective judicial review.

 The claimants were named in the resolution and the regulation.
 They claimed that the regulation should be annulled under TFEU Article 263 and was a breach of human rights.

 Judgment

+Court of First Instance

+The Court of First Instance held that the Regulation was valid.
+The court found that the power to sanction individuals was supplied by article 308 EC (352 TFEU) which allows the Council, "acting unanimously on a proposal from the Commission," to grant the Community the powers "necessary to attain... one of the objectives of the community".
+As far as fundamental rights were concerned, the Court found that a state, and also the EC, could not review a UNSC resolution within its own legal order.

+The court determined that a Security Council resolution was binding on all UN members (UN Charter Article 25) and prevailed over all treaties (Article 103).
+Therefore, they must be carried out even if in conflict with EU treaties.
+Member states were parties to the UN Charter before the EU treaties and so TFEU Article 351(1) required fulfilment of the Charter obligations.
+That meant the resolution prevailed over EU law.
+The EU was not bound under international law, but it was bound in EU law, following from International Fruit Company (1972) Case 21-4/72, [1972] ECHR 1219.